 Employees are the lifeblood of any organization; they play a vital role in making sure that it succeeds now, and in the future.
 It’s only realistic, then, for companies to have systems in place that will streamline the performance review and appraisal processes – this will allow them to engage every individual and get the most of the existing potential.

-The business world is dynamic, and keeps advancing with time; and while most companies strive to stay ahead of the trend, there are some that still hold on to the traditional way of running things; like the using documents and spreadsheets, viewing the performance review process as administrative work, and giving feedback once every year.
+The business world is dynamic and keeps advancing with time, and while most companies strive to stay ahead of the trend, some still hold on to the traditional way of running things; like the using documents and spreadsheets, viewing the performance review process as administrative work, and giving feedback once every year.

 Today, companies still provide annual performance reviews, but also supplement them with regular reviews and discussions all year long.
 According to a recent study, young managers lead the charge of having more frequent performance meetings.
 About 60% of bosses (between 18 and 35 years old) have weekly meetings, compared to just 39% of bosses who are aged 52-70.